curityio/dynamic-user-routing/README.md

 - Sign in as 'testuser.eu' or 'testuser.us' with password 'Password1'
 - Verify from logs that you are being routed to the correct Curity instance

-OAuth tools shows that Authorization codes and Access Tokens are Heart Tokens.\
+OAuth tools shows that Authorization codes and Access Tokens are Wrapped Tokens.\
 These are confidential JWTs that allow gateways to route requests based on the zone claim.

 ## Query User Data